drazoxXD/steamdeck-Controls/README.md

 ## ❓ FAQ

+**Why should i use this?**
+> Well, it's better to use this because other methods simply stream the entire game, which can add more latency.
+Also, when you're done, you need to fully restart your deck so the controls work again!
+(I'm mainly talking about VirtualHere, which is almost the same as this, but that "steals" the control from Steam, so you need a full restart to shut it down!)

 **Will there be a UI overhaul?**
 > No, there are currently no plans to redesign the interface.